madmiraal/RebelDocumentation/_translations/README.md

 To add a supported Rebel Engine API translation, we add a folder with the name of the language code.
 The next time the [Make file](https://github.com/RebelToolbox/RebelDocumentation/blob/main/_translations/api/Makefile)'s `update-translations` recipe is run, the new translation will be created.

-The Make file depends on a build of Rebel Editor, which contains the current translations.
+The Make file depends on a build of Rebel Editor, which contains the current Rebel Engine API translations.
 The Make file expects to find the executable `RebelEngine/bin/rebel.linux.tools.64` in the Rebel Documentation root folder.
 The best way to achieve this is to clone the [Rebel Engine](https://github.com/RebelToolbox/RebelEngine/) repository into the root of Rebel Documentation.
 The `.gitignore` file has been updated to ignore this `RebelEngine/` folder.